 [Regulation 4 amended in Gazette 31 Mar 2006 p.
 1317.]

-5. Electricity distribution network
+5. Electricity distribution system prescribed (Act s.
+89(1))

-(1) For the purposes of the definition of “electricity distribution system” in section 89(1) of the Act, all parts of the system operated by a corporation for transportation of electricity at nominal voltages of less than 66kV and a nominal frequency of 50Hz are prescribed other than —
+(1) For the purposes of the definition of electricity distribution system in section 89(1) of the Act, all parts of the system operated by a corporation for transportation of electricity at nominal voltages of less than 66kV and a nominal frequency of 50Hz are prescribed other than —

 (a) any part of the system that forms part of an exempt connection; and